Exploring the Arizona desert along the Gila River and through the Alamo Canyon.

 Passages 16 17, Oracle to Kelvin-Riverside Bridge, December 31, 2019 – January 3, 2020, 62 km.

-As my daughters get older it becomes more difficult to have time with them.
+As my kids get older it becomes more difficult to have time with them.
 Now that they are in university most of their breaks do not align with my high school schedule during the fall/winter/spring months.
-The holiday time at Christmas is one time when our holidays coincide.
+Christmas is one time when our holidays coincide.
 In 2018 we went to Death Valley NP as a family.
 I knew that this year not everyone would be available for a trip, so I put it out that I wanted to hike the Grand Canyon the second half of the December holidays.
 Micah said that they wanted to come on the trip.
 So I put in place plans to fly south and got permits for hiking the Tanner Beamer Trails in the Grand Canyon.

 Even though it is only a four hour flight from Calgary to Las Vegas, being an international flight it seems to take all day.
 That is why I did not hesitate when friends invited me to stay the first night with them in Phoenix.